 10. Holdover Tenant

 Leases often include clauses that govern what happens when a tenant’s lease term is expired.
 A holdover tenant is a tenant who remains on the property after the lease term expires without the landlord’s consent.
-The lease clause stipulates the rent rate and conditions that govern any holdover period, typically at a higher/punitive rent.
-This ensures the landlord is compensated in the event that a tenant remains past their lease term, and encourages the tenant to renew or leave.
+The lease clause stipulates the rent rate and conditions that govern any holdover period, typically at a higher or punitive rent.
+For instance, if the original rent was $2,000, the holdover rent might increase to $2,500.
+This ensures the landlord is compensated in the event that a tenant remains past their lease term, and encourages the tenant to renew or leave promptly.

 If you’re in the middle of lease negotiations or searching for your next tenant, Clarity Commercial can help you negotiate favorable terms.
 For professional commercial real estate management support, contact Clarity Commercial today.